 Lost property may be collected between 6.00am and 6.00pm Monday to Friday.

 You will be asked to show proof of identity and if necessary, ownership of the item.

 You may also be asked to sign a receipt to acknowledge that you have received your property.

 Reporting stolen property

 Report all theft to Security immediately on 08 8313 5990.
 This number is available 24 hours a day.

 Be aware of those around you and do not leave property unattended.

-The Security Office will keep lost property for two months.
+The Security Office will keep lost property for up to 30 days.
 Any unclaimed property will be taken to a local charity.